 AdaCamp was an event hosted by Ada Initiative, Inc, between 2012 and 2015.
 AdaCamp events are no longer being held, and we encourage both people who attended AdaCamp and the wider community to learn from AdaCamp to build new events.

 AdaCamps were an extremely successful and beloved program and we hope other events inspired by AdaCamp will happen soon.
 However, the name AdaCamp is associated with the expectation of a certain level of quality and safety provided by the Ada Initiative, such as: attendees will be screened, privacy policies will be strongly enforced, and similar services.
-The Ada Initiative doesn’t have the capacity to offer these services or screen other events for whether they offer these services.
+The Ada Initiative has since closed, and thus doesn’t have the capacity to offer these services or screen other events for whether they offer these services.
 We don’t want anyone to get a false impression that we are endorsing any specific replacement events or have reviewed them for quality and safety.

 To protect attendees of these future events, we are limiting the use of the word “AdaCamp” as used to describe these events.